AndreeaLazea/AndreeaLazea/README.md

-## Hi there 👋 I'm Andreea Lazea!
+## Hi there 🌞 I'm Andreea!

 Welcome to my GitHub profile!
-I'm a budding software developer currently specializing in secure software solutions and exploring the vast landscape of cloud technologies.
+I'm a software developer currently specializing in secure software solutions and exploring the vast landscape of cloud technologies.

-### 🌱 I’m currently learning:
+### 📖📚 I’m currently learning:
 - Advanced frameworks like **Spring** and **Spring Boot** to enhance my backend development skills.
 - Essential version control systems like **Git** to manage and streamline my development process.
 - Cloud platforms, with a focus on **Amazon Web Services (AWS)**, to build scalable and robust applications.